ricketytoc/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file.<br>
+       Expected: Shows the GUI with a set of sample employees.
 The window size may not be optimum.

 1. Saving window preferences